xl359/NN_DC_OPT/README.md

 This repo produces the results for a small test case of dca solution application on data center allocation.

+Make sure to active project environment using `Project.toml` and `Manifest.toml` located in the folder.
 To run this code, follow the instruction

 1. Obtain the Gurobi licence